 - Reduce the amount of sugar you eat.

 - Eat more plant-based proteins like nuts and beans

 - Eat lots of dark leafy greens and berries

 - Choose whole grain breads and cereal, and low-fat dairy

 If your resolution this year is to tighten those abs, it’s as easy as staying active every day.

-Aim for at least two-and-a-half hours of moderate exercise each week to reduce your chances for cancer.
+Aim for at least 150 minutes of moderate exercise or 75 minutes of vigorous exercise each week to reduce your chances for cancer.
 Increasing your workout time or upping the intensity of your workouts will improve your chances of shedding that extra tummy fat.

 Also, include strength training activities in your workout.
 Strength training helps build muscle and increases the rate at which your body burns calories.